francis-clairicia/EasyNetwork/docs/source/api/lowlevel/async/backend.rst

 * High-level servers ( :meth:`.AbstractAsyncNetworkServer.backend` ).

-   * This includes the clients created for the request handlers ( :meth:`.AsyncBaseClientInterface.backend` ).
+   * This includes the clients created for the request handlers ( :meth:`.AsyncStreamClient.backend` and :meth:`.AsyncDatagramClient.backend` ).

 * Low-level endpoints ( :meth:`.AsyncStreamEndpoint.backend` and :meth:`.AsyncDatagramEndpoint.backend` ).